alisshamac/Lysol-Mini-Shooting-Game/README.md

 6. Timed Survival
    Players must survive for a set amount of time.
 The final score is based on how many germs are eliminated before the timer runs out.

-## Key Features

-    Built in Java with basic graphics and event handling.

-    Automatic shooting mechanics for accessibility and speed.

-    Unique boss fight with high-HP virus enemy.

-    Simple health and scoring system.

-    Responsive movement using keyboard controls.

-    Endgame states: win by surviving the timer, or lose by running out of health.

 ## Developer